jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 compliance and security.
 Corporate, External, and Legal Affairs
-AI for Good Research Lab harnesses the power of data and AI to address the worlds great challenges.
+AI for Good Research Lab harnesses the power of data and AI to address the world’s great challenges.
 The lab collaborates with organizations outside Microsoft in applying AI to improving livelihoods and environments.
 Areas of focus for the lab include